What is the Waste-Free Lunch Challenge?

 - Educate students, parents, and staff by accessing the food waste resources

-- Follow or Like us on Facebook, Twitter, or Instagram
+- Follow Waste Reduction Week in Canada on Facebook, Twitter, or Instagram

 - Share your Waste-Free Lunch experience through creative videos and/or photos on social media using the hashtag #WasteReductionWeek